williamesamuelson/majoranaQDchain/README.md

 # Majorana bound states in chains of interacting quantum dots

 Ongoing repository for my master's thesis.
 Based on the (unpublished) Julia package "QuantumDots".
+Most of the code can be found under src/MajoranaFunctions/src.